stanislavfort/stanislavfort.github.io/_posts/ML/2022-01-12-convnext_adversaries.md

-Writing the Colab was made particularly fast by the https://github.com/leondgarse/keras_cv_attention_models repository that allows for an easy loading of the pretrained ConvNeXt model.
+Writing the Colab was made particularly fast by the [Keras CV Attention Models repository](https://github.com/leondgarse/keras_cv_attention_models) that allows for an easy loading of the pretrained ConvNeXt model.